 - Remove everything from the shower and tub area, and spray down with a spray bottle of cleaner, again I like to use Clorox.
 Let this sit for a few minutes

-- Now go back and flush each toilet, wipe down the outside of the toilet, including the toilet seat with Clorox wipes.
+- Now go back and flush each toilet, and wipe down the outside of the toilet, including the toilet seat with Clorox wipes.
 You may need to repeat this a couple of times, depending on how dirty the toilet is.

-- Go back and wash down each shower and tub, if you have a handheld shower head with a hose, this makes the job incredibly easy, otherwise I will fill up a bowl and toss water around.
+- Go back and wash down each shower and tub, if you have a handheld shower head with a hose, this makes the job incredibly easy, otherwise, I will fill up a bowl and toss water around.

 - Check the shower curtain liner to ensure mildew hasn’t gotten on it, this happens a lot when the shower curtain isn’t pulled over.
 If there is mildew, throw it out, and get a new one the next time you go shopping.
 I found this one here, if you don’t want to go shopping for one.